Abbi Jacobson: Visibility

+Advocacy

+In October 2023, Jacobson signed the Artists4Ceasefire open letter to Joe Biden, President of the United States, calling for a ceasefire of the Israeli bombardment of Gaza.
+She is also a signatory of the Film Workers for Palestine boycott pledge that was published in September 2025.

 Personal life

-In an April 2018 interview, Jacobson stated that she dates men and women but "they have to be funny, doing something they love".
+In an April 2018 interview, Jacobson stated that she dates men and women but "they have to be funny, doing something they love."

-She has been in a relationship with Jodi Balfour since October 2020.
-As of August 2022, Jacobson and Balfour are engaged.
+She has been in a relationship with actress Jodi Balfour since October 2020.
+As of June 2024, Jacobson and Balfour are married.